tcoates3/dqm4hep-doc/docs/user-manual/quality-test.md

-[TODO: Go into more detail about the arguments in the running section and include examples of output.]

-[TODO: Include an entire qtest file and go through it section by section in the writing section]

 # Quality Tests
 A quality test (or 'qtest') is a piece of code that operates on a monitor element to check the data's "quality" or "goodness" against some criteria.
 E.g. comparing the mean of a histogram to an expected value, or comparing spectra to a reference produced using Monte Carlo methods.

 Quality tests are an important part of the framework, allowing users and shifters to quickly identify properties or features in data that may not be obvious "by eye", improving their ability to identify any issues or anomalies with data-taking or the device under test.

 DQM4HEP comes with several quality tests ready to use, detailed below.
-Users may also implement their own (see [section](section), below).
+Users may also implement their own (see [here](#writing-quality-tests) for more information).

 ### PropertyWithinExpectedTest
 This test takes a monitor element and determines one of the following properties: